echasnovski/mini.nvim/readmes/mini-visits.md

     There is no one right way to use them, though.
 See `*MiniVisits-examples*` help tag for some inspiration.

 - Utilizing custom data.
 Visit index can be manipulated manually using `_index()` set of functions.
-All "storeable" user data inside index is then stored on disk, so it can be used to create any kind of workflow user wants.
+All "storable" user data inside index is then stored on disk, so it can be used to create any kind of workflow user wants.

 See `*MiniVisits-examples*` help tag for some actual configuration and workflow examples.